-Appium is an open source test automation tool developed and supported by Sauce Labs to automate native and hybrid mobile apps.
-It is basically know as a Cross-Platform Mobile Automation Tool.
+Appium is an open-source test automation tool developed and supported by Sauce Labs to automate native and hybrid mobile apps.
+It is basically known as a Cross-Platform Mobile Automation Tool.
 It uses JSON wire protocol internally to interact with iOS and Android native apps using the Selenium WebDriver.

-Appium is a HTTP server written in node.js which creates and handles multiple WebDriver sessions for different platforms like iOS and Android.
+Appium is an HTTP server written in node.js which creates and handles multiple WebDriver sessions for different platforms like iOS and Android.

 Appium starts a “test case” on the device that spawns a server and listens for proxies commands from the main Appium server.
-It is almost same as Selenium server which perceives HTTP requests from selenium client libraries and it handles those requests in different ways depending upon the platforms.
-Each vendor like iOS and Android have a different way and mechanism to run a test case on the device so Appium kind of hacks in to it and run this testcase after listening commands from Appium server.
+It is almost the same as the Selenium server which perceives HTTP requests from Selenium client libraries and it handles those requests in different ways depending upon the platforms.
+Each vendor like iOS and Android has a different way and mechanism to run a test case on the device so Appium kind of hacks into it and run this test case after listening commands from the Appium server.

 How Appium works in iOS?

 In the above figure, we can see the architecture of the Appium in context to the iOS automation.
 If we talk about a command life-cycle, it goes like, Selenium webdriver picks a command form the code like (Element.click) and sends it in form of JSon via HTTP request to the Appium server.
 Appium server knows the automation context like the iOS and Android and sends this command to the Instruments command server which will wait for the Instruments command client (written in node.js) to pick it up and execute it in bootstrap.js within the iOS instruments environment.
 Once the command is executed the command client sends back the message to the Appium server which logs everything related to the command in its console.
 This cycle keeps going till the time all the commands get executed.